 The existing horizontal correlation distance in Table 7.6.3.1-2 in TR38.901 is reused as vertical correlation distance for ISAC channel at least for UAV scenario.

 [FL2] Proposal 4.1.1-2-rev2

-For vehicle with single/multiple scattering points, down select one option from the following options generating bistatic RCS.
+For vehicle with single/multiple scattering points, down select one option between option C and D for generating bistatic RCS.